Werther

 Introduction

-Goethe wrote the epistolatory novel when he was 24 and it became an overnight sensation, read – and much copied – throughout European literary circles.
-Napoleon, carried a copy on his Egyptian campaign, and it inspired new fashions and even a perfume.
-Alas, it also inspired self-harm and not only the novel was banned in Denmark and Leipzig, but also the distinctive blue suit and yellow waistcoat that Werther wore.
+Goethe wrote the novel The Sorrows of Young Werther when he was just 24 and it became an overnight sensation, read – and much copied – throughout European literary circles.
+Napoleon carried a copy on his Egyptian campaign, it inspired new fashions and even a perfume.

 An opera in four acts